CUBRID/cubrid-manual/en/sql/tuning.rst

         index: idx (covers) (loose index scan on prefix 2)
         cost:  402 card 720000

-The following is a case where a loose index scan is not applied.
+The following shows the cases when loose index scan optimization is not applied.

 .. code-block:: sql